AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 In this tutorial, we will show on how to create the recurrent neural network variant and give it the ability to handle temporal sequencing.

-Before we proceed, you are required to read these two tutorials:
+Before we proceed this tutorial, you are required to read these two tutorials:

 * [Creating Our First Neural Network](CreatingOurFirstNeuralNetwork.md)